Obama360/samba-tool-create-user-csv/README.md

 # Samba LDAP User Creator
-Create Users and add them to groups from CSV file with the samba-tool command
+Create users and add them to groups from CSV file with the samba-tool command
 ---

-Script is created but not tested yet!
+*Script is created but not tested yet!*